alexarice/advent-of-code-2018/README.md

 In part 2 of this calculating scores by latest first caused the program to stack overflow.
-This was solved by reversing the list before calculating it though it is likely that a better solution would be to deeply make `GameState`{.Haskell} a strict data type.
+This was solved by reversing the list before calculating it though it is likely that a better solution would be to deeply make `GameState` a strict data type.
 My solution was very slow.
-Maybe something could be done with the `Data.Vector`{.Haskell} package though this would make adding and popping elements slow so probably not.
-Ideally what was wanted was a mutable doubly linked list but I would try making `GameState`{.Haskell}
-strict first and see if this solves the issues.
-Also we do not need to link the scores to the `GameState`{.Haskell} as this causes a lot of copying data around so this should be separated.
+Maybe something could be done with the `Data.Vector` package though this would make adding and popping elements slow so probably not.
+Ideally what was wanted was a mutable doubly linked list but I would try making `GameState` strict first and see if this solves the issues.
+Also we do not need to link the scores to the `GameState` as this causes a lot of copying data around so this should be separated.

 Day 10